 - Content & delivery: Plan the specific topics to be covered, choose appropriate training methods (lectures, demonstrations, etc.), and decide the format (in-person, online, blended).

 - Logistics: Schedule the training (duration, frequency), allocate resources (trainers, equipment), and determine methods to assess learning (quizzes, practical exercises).
+You can use a work scheduling app to make this process easier.

 - Feedback and improvement: Establish methods to assess trainee progress and collect input from trainees and trainers to improve future iterations of the training program.